Quick Facts about Incontinence

 Alternative treatments are another excellent way to manage incontinence.
 These treatments will not address the hormonal cause behind most women's incontinence, but they are effective in reducing the physical symptoms in the short and medium term.
 Alternative treatments include acupuncture and biofeedback.

-Incontinence, a fairly common consequence of hormonal imbalance, can be frustrating and embarrassing for any woman who experiences them; however, some cases of incontinence are so severe that they begin to interfere with daily life.
+Incontinence, a fairly common consequence of hormonal imbalance, can be frustrating and embarrassing for any woman who experiences it; however, some cases of incontinence are so severe that they begin to interfere with daily life.
 Fortunately, it is more than possible to find an effective treatment for incontinence.

 Three Approaches to Treat Incontinence